alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 era, I propose that we pick up where Allsop left off and begin doing to the work making HTML a safely extensible hypertext system.

-One thing we can do immediately officially sanction kebab-case attributes, roughly in line with [this proposal](https://github.com/whatwg/html/issues/2271) (h/t to [Deniz Akşimşek](https://denizaksimsek.com/en/) for showing me this).
+One thing we can do immediately officially sanction is kebab-case attributes, roughly in line with [this proposal](https://github.com/whatwg/html/issues/2271) (h/t to [Deniz Akşimşek](https://denizaksimsek.com/en/) for showing me this).
 This would not only bless many of the most popular HTML-enhancing frameworks, and therefore huge chunks of existing code on the internet,